What you need to know about coronavirus home-testing kits

 What about claims of FDA approval?

-None of those companies have been approved for at-home testing or at-home collection.
+None of those companies have been approved for at-home diagnostic testing, and only one — the LabCorp kit — has received approval for at-home sample collection.